patrickjuchli/basic-ftp/README.md

 The `Client` instance holds state shared by all tasks.
 Specific tasks are then implemented by functions defined anywhere else that use a client instance.
 The library is designed that way to make it easier to extend functionality: There is no difference between functions already provided and the ones you can add yourself.
 See the section on extending the library below.

-If you're thinking that the example could be written with fewer lines, you're right!
-I bet you already have an idea how this would look like.
-Go ahead and write some convenience wrappers however you see fit.

-Note the verbosity setting for the client.
-Enabling it will log out every communication detail, making it easier to spot an issue and address it.
+The example also sets the client to be `verbose`.
+This will log out every communication detail, making it easier to spot an issue and address it.
 It's also great to learn about FTP.

 The next example removes all files and directories of the current working directory recursively.
 It demonstrates how simple it is to write (and read) more complex operations.